-The reasons why access to education in Ecuador remains a challenge are diverse and reflect both social and economic difficulties for Venezuelan citizens to settle, including limited availability of resources, documentation, and lack of awareness of the procedures for enrolment.
+The reasons why access to education in Ecuador remains a challenge are diverse and reflect both social and economic difficulties faced by Venezuelan citizens Those difficulties include scarce resources, missing documentation as well as an incomplete understanding of enrollment procedures.
 The State requires additional support to meet the challenge that the increasing arrival of children in school age poses, and to facilitate the enrolment of children arriving during the schoolyear, and to enable what is often limited space to accommodate children in schools.
 UNHCR is working in coordination with other members of the Platform to strengthen the Ministry of Education's planning and response strategy to address the education needs of Venezuelan children.